-Put simply, centralizing the management of customer information is critical for a business’s continued longevity.
+Put simply, centralizing the management of customer data is critical for a business’s continued longevity.
 According to DZone, 92 percent of organizations have 16 to 20 data sources, with that data spread across multiple locations in multiple formats.
 With so many data sources spread throughout the organization, and locked into functional and channel-specific silos, there is no way to build a single view of the customer without implementing CDM processes and technologies.

 Strong customer data management practices empower companies to build better products, orchestrate contextually relevant marketing campaigns, and provide a personalized customer experience.
 Customer retention dramatically improves in organizations with strong CDM practices, with Forbes Insights finding that data-driven marketing organizations are five times more likely to achieve a competitive advantage (74 percent vs. 13 percent).

 Higher customer retention is a tangible benefit to the organization.
 We all know that it’s cheaper to retain existing customers than acquire new ones, so the ability of CDM processes to improve that capability can provide substantial support to revenue.
 With customers increasingly demanding personalized experiences across channels, the benefits of robust CDM processes are hard to deny.

 The intent of implementing customer data management technologies and practices is to eliminate siloed data within the organization, improve the accessibility of customer data, and provide real- or near-real-time insight into customer behaviors and preferences.
 Many traditional data management solutions are ill-suited to this task – especially because the type and cadence of customer information have dramatically shifted in the past 10 years.
 Where customer data used to be largely structured, as in CRMs or survey tools that update in large-scale batches, modern customer data includes streaming data like social media posts that lack any sort of structure at all.